The Road to the 8WCCA: Profitable and Sustainable Farming with Conservation Agriculture: The future of farming

 (Please connect 10 minutes before the webinar starts to ensure the audio works properly)

-- Introduction to the webinar series –Dr. Fenton Beed, NSPLD Team Leader (FAO)
+- Introduction to the webinar–Dr. Fenton Beed, NSPLD Team Leader (FAO)

 - Questions and answers

-- Closing remarks – Hafiz Muminjanov (FAO) and Gottlieb Basch (ECAF)
+- Closing remarks–Josef Kienzle (FAO) and Gottlieb Basch (ECAF)